mainmatter/mainmatter.com/_posts/2020-09-28-html-first-gllimmer-components.md

-With the new Glimmer component implementation you are expected to use the native `class` syntax, but it also changes something more important: a Glimmer component no longer inherits from EmberObject.
+With the new Glimmer component implementation you are expected to use the native `class` syntax, but it also changes something more important: a Glimmer component no longer inherits from `EmberObject`.
 Now you should use native getters and setters, as well as tracked properties.

 How you define component actions also requires an adjustment.
 First, a bit of